falkr/teampy-s/docs/pages/index.md

 * All questions must have the same number of answer alternatives, either 3, 4, or 5.
 (The default is often 4.)

 * Write down the sequence of the correct answers.
-This means you do the shuffeling of your answers on yoour own.
+This means you do the shuffling of your answers on your own.

-Alternatively, you can write the questions using [Teampy](https://falkr.github.io/teampy/), let Teampy shuffel your answers and use the resulting PDF.
+Alternatively, you can write the questions using [Teampy](https://falkr.github.io/teampy/), let Teampy shuffle your answers and use the resulting PDF.

 # Creating Teams